jnalanko/VOMM/README.md

 Building a model
 ------------

-Program `build_model_optimized` builds a variable order Markov chain from a file.
+Program `build_model_optimized` builds a variable-order Markov chain from a file.
 Example:

 ```
 mkdir models